Curriculum Change Plan — How to Implement a New School Curriculum

 o School administration informs librarians and other ancillary staff of needed new supplies, such as computer programs and new books that will supplement the new curriculum.

-o Librarians and ancillary staff research free supplemental materials online or through local educational authorities, suggests Jones and Duckett (2006, p.
-4).
+o Librarians and ancillary staff research free supplemental materials online or through local educational authorities.

-Ease the transition between the old and new curriculum standards by implementing a pilot or researching phase the last month or two before the end of the current school year; this allows teachers to work with the program first-hand and get students to become excited about the new curriculum before it is fully incorporated the following year (Wade, 2002, p.
-128 and Sng, 2008, p.
-104).
+Ease the transition between the old and new curriculum standards by implementing a pilot or researching phase the last month or two before the end of the current school year; this allows teachers to work with the program first-hand and get students to become excited about the new curriculum before it is fully incorporated the following year.

 o Look for ways to donate or recycle old textbooks and teaching materials.

 Evaluate the effectiveness of the new curriculum once it has been established.
 Compare test scores to old data and distribute questionnaires to parents, students and school staff.